 1. Document activities to identify and eliminate non-stormwater discharges.
 2. Record citizen complaints and responses regarding illicit discharges to the storm drain system.
-3. Record illicit discharges identified, investigated, including date and location of incident, type and quantity of material dumped or discharged, and municipal response.
+3. Record illicit discharges identified, investigated, including date and location of incident, type and quantity of material dumped or discharged, municipal response, and all other information required by Appendix 7 of the permit.
 4. Document enforcement actions taken to eliminate illicit discharges.

-- Dry weather inspections were undertaken during maintenance activities. - No inspections resulted in source tracing. - No formal enforcement actions were taken by the co-permittees.
+- Dry weather inspections were undertaken during maintenance activities. - No inspections resulted in source tracing.

+- No formal enforcement actions were taken by Yakima County in 2022.